alphauslabs/tmpdocs/docs/blueapi/bluectl.md

 [`bluectl`](https://github.com/alphauslabs/bluectl) is the official command line interface (CLI) for Alphaus services.

 ## Installation
 You can install `bluectl` using [Homebrew](https://brew.sh/).
-If you have Homebrew installed, run the command below:
+If you have Homebrew installed, run the command below in a terminal:

 ```sh
 $ brew install alphauslabs/tap/bluectl